teramako/NativeCommandCompleter.psm/docs/NativeCommandCompleter.psm/New-ParamStyle.md

 The `New-ParamStyle` cmdlet allows you to create or retrieve a parameter style instance.
 This can be used to define how command-line parameters are parsed, including the prefixes for long and short options, the separator for values, and the style of parameter values.

-You can use predefined styles such as GNU, Windows, or UnixTraditional, or define a custom style by specifying the prefixes, separator, and value style.
+You can use predefined styles such as GNU, Windows, or Unix, or define a custom style by specifying the prefixes, separator, and value style.

 ## EXAMPLES